-- Genius Bruiser: Though he looked like a complete muscle head, Paul was also the best at all the mental challenges... until the final leg.
+- Genius Bruiser: Though he looked like a complete muscle head, Paul was also the best at all the mental challenges, like getting the stairs Roadblock right on his first try... until the final leg.

 - Hair-Trigger Temper: Paul has one, and it is mentioned by the other teams.

-- Insufferable Genius: Paul will not stop talking about how awesome he is.
+- Insufferable Genius: Paul would not stop talking about how awesome he is.